antmd/MailPluginManager/README.markdown

 #### Tool

+* Change all events to be handled as Apple Events to avoid launching multiple copies.
 * During the boot validation process, we need to be able to skip items the user has previously seen and dismissed.
 * Build out Launch Agent scheduling for boot-time validation and plugin scheduling.
 * Crash Reporting.